If you bill 92507, your day-to-day is about to change.

 Now through summer 2026

-• Audit your typical session length.
-Pull six months of your sessions and look at duration.
-How many fall under 30 minutes?
-Under 16 minutes on any single disorder area?
-That's your exposure under the new structure.
+- Audit your typical session length.
+Pull six months of sessions.
+How many fall under 16 minutes on any single disorder area?
+That is your exposure.

-• Map your patients to disorder categories.
-Most caseloads have a clear distribution.
-Knowing yours helps you forecast which new codes you'll bill most often.
+- Map your patients to disorder categories.
+Knowing your caseload mix helps you forecast which new codes you will bill most often.

 Fall 2026

-• Confirm your EHR and billing system roadmap.
-Ask your vendors directly when the new codes will be live in their systems and what training they're providing.
-Don't assume they're ready.
+- Confirm your EHR and billing system roadmap.
+Ask vendors directly when the new codes will be live and what training they are providing.

-• Review payer contracts.
-Some commercial contracts reference specific CPT codes by number.
-If 92507 is named in your contract, you may need contract amendments before January 1.
+- Review payer contracts.
+If 92507 is named in your contract, you may need amendments before January 1.

 Q4 2026

-• Train staff on documentation.
-Every clinician on your team needs to understand the midpoint rule, multi-disorder sessions, and add-on code logic before they bill their first 2027 session.
+- Train staff on documentation including the midpoint rule, multi-disorder sessions, and add-on code logic.

-• Brief referral sources and families.
-Pediatric SLPs in particular should think about how to communicate to parents that bills may look different starting in January.
+- Brief referral sources and families that bills may look different starting in January.

 Where to find the official sources